-The first in a series of articles by Eric Wignall on online teaching and using Internet-based tools in k-12 instruction
+Eric Wignall writes about online teaching and using Internet-based tools in k-12 instruction

 Online classes suffer from the lack of deep but often unexamined visual cues, prompts, reminders, and social information– everything from the weather outside the windows to campus posters to the social conversations drifting around the space before a teacher starts the class.
 The online class can offer cues and point to ideas, but these need to be added and consciously built into the structure of the discussion, presentation, or activity.
 Your stern look and serious demeanor in next week’s review session is utterly missing from review documents posted to your course management system.

 In a live discussion a student may refer to an announcement written on a whiteboard, or a campus event poster tacked on the wall.
 The reference is shared because everyone can see the cue.
 In an online discussion the student is writing a post, referring to context that may be utterly foreign to the other readers (students).

 What can we refer to that has shared meaning?